PetrKorab/Arabica/docs/source/Breakpoint identification.rst

 * **FinVADER** improves VADER's classification accuracy, including two financial lexicons.
 It should be applied to texts in the financial and economic domain.

-Break points are identified with **Fisher-Jenks Natural Breaks algorithm**.
-The method was originally published in George Jenks’ (1977) Optimal Data Classification for Choropleth Maps.
-The method primarily derived from Walter Fisher’s article ‘On grouping for maximum homogeneity‘ (1958) has become a popular statistical method of breakpoint analysis since then.
+Break points are identified with **Fisher-Jenks** Natural Breaks **algorithm**.
+The method was originally published in George Jenks’ (1977) *Optimal Data Classification for Choropleth Maps*.
+The method primarily derived from Walter Fisher’s *On grouping for maximum homogeneity* (1958) has become a popular statistical method of breakpoint analysis since then.

 ------